 Appliance Recycling: $50

-There are many benefits to home solar energy.
-You can save money, qualify for tax benefits, and raise your property values.
-With the right storage equipment, solar panels can also give you additional energy security and offer some protection from power outages.
+There are a number of advantages of home solar energy.
+You can reduce emissions, save money, and qualify for tax benefits.
+With the right storage equipment, solar panels can also offer you further energy independence and offer some protection from power outages.

-It depends on your location and the kind of panels you plan to use.
-Since there's a moderate amount of snowfall in Kettering, your best time to get solar is in the spring and fall.
+It depends on your location and what type of panels you're installing.
+Since there's a moderate amount of snowfall in Kettering, your best time to install solar panels is in the spring and fall.

 Net metering is a power purchasing policy that allows solar energy system owners to receive compensation for the amount of energy they put back into the grid.
 It's available in most states and is a great way to reduce energy costs.